sam-sneed/sam-sneed/README.md

 - 📫 How to reach me: Find me.

-You can donate to us or send money as per the SPL-R5 [here.](https://coindrop.to/sneed-group)
+You can donate to me or send money as per the SPL-R5 [here.](https://coindrop.to/sneed-group)